- Video: Vitamin D Deficiency in Babies

 2. Breastfed infants of mothers with Vitamin D deficiency having at least one or more risk factors.

 3. Infants on full formula feed who are not receiving adequate Vitamin D from the formula.
 Checking Vitamin D levels or adding daily supplements in babies with risk factors is recommended.

 Vitamin D is available as tablet form and as a liquid form and is also available in combination with calcium.
 You can powder the tablet or open the capsule and mix with the food.

 In general, along with the supplementation if necessary, adequate sunlight exposure and consuming foods rich in Vitamin D will help augment the prevention strategy instead of mere supplements.
-Approximately, 5-15 min of sun light exposure to the hands for light skinned children and 30-45 min for dark skinned children is helpful and natural.
+Approximately, 5-15 minutes of sunlight exposure to the hands for light-skinned children and 30-45 minutes for dark-skinned children is helpful and natural.
 Preferably early morning sunlight is better as it has lower levels of harmful UV rays.